 Can You Freeze This Cake?

-Yes!
+- Yes!
 This cake freezes beautifully.
-So if you have an abundance of figs and you want to make two, or three fig cakes, no problem.
-Just follow these steps below:
+So if you have an abundance of figs and want to make two, or three fig cakes, no problem.
+Just follow the steps below:

 - Wrap each portion in wax paper and then aluminum foil.